Skip to Main Content

 - National Science Foundation's Directorate for Computer and Information Science and Engineering (CISE)

 CISE promotes research and education in the fields of computer and information science and engineering, and strives to maintain U.S. preeminence in these fields.

 - Women in Technology International (WITI)

 With a global network of smart, talented women and a market reach exceeding two million, Women in Technology International has established powerful strategic alliances and programs to provide connections, resources and opportunities.

 World Wide Web Consortium is an industry consortium for the purpose of developing common protocols and standards for the World Wide Web.

 Search ProQuest Central

-Note: To limit a search to Information Technology resources, click the "databases" link at the top of the search page and select ABI/INFORM, Computer Science, or Telecommunications from the list of databases.
+Note: To limit a search to Information Technology resources, click the "change databases" link at the top of the search page and select ABI/INFORM, Computer Science, or Telecommunications from the list of databases.

 Search the Library Catalog

 Search for books and audiovisual materials on information technology in our collection.